-When skin has been significantly stretched and remains that way for a long period of time, collagen and elastin fibers become damaged.
+By contrast, when skin has been significantly stretched and remains that way for a long period of time, collagen and elastin fibers become damaged.
 As a result, they lose some of their ability to retract (

-Skin stretched during significant weight gain often loses its ability to retract after weight loss due to damage to collagen, elastin and other components responsible for elasticity.
+Skin stretched during significant weight gain often loses its ability to retract after weight loss due to damage to collagen, elastin, and other components responsible for elasticity.

 Several factors contribute to loose skin following weight loss:

-- Age: Older skin has less collagen than younger skin and tends to be looser following weight loss (
+- Age.
+Older skin has less collagen than younger skin and tends to be looser following weight loss (

-- Genetics: Genes may affect how your skin responds to weight gain and loss.
+- Genetics.
+Genes may affect how your skin responds to weight gain and loss.

-- Sun exposure: Chronic sun exposure has been shown to reduce skin’s collagen and elastin production, which may contribute to loose skin (
+- Sun exposure.
+Chronic sun exposure has been shown to reduce skin’s collagen and elastin production, which may contribute to loose skin (

-- Smoking: Smoking leads to a reduction in collagen production and damage to existing collagen, resulting in loose, sagging skin (
+- Smoking.
+Smoking leads to a reduction in collagen production and damage to existing collagen, resulting in loose, sagging skin (

-Several factors affect loss of skin elasticity during weight changes, including age, genetics and the length of time someone has carried excess weight.
+Several factors affect loss of skin elasticity during weight changes, including age, genetics, and the length of time someone has carried excess weight.

-- Skin irritation and breakdown: One study found that of 124 people who requested plastic surgery to tighten skin after weight loss surgery, 44% had reported skin pain, ulcers or infections due to the loose skin (
+- Skin irritation and breakdown.
+One study found that of 124 people who requested plastic surgery to tighten skin after weight loss surgery, 44% had reported skin pain, ulcers, or infections due to the loose skin (

-A number of problems may develop due to loose skin, including physical discomfort, limited mobility, skin breakdown and poor body image.
+A number of problems may develop due to loose skin, including physical discomfort, limited mobility, skin breakdown, and poor body image.